Special characteristics of online harassment

 Understanding harassment (any, including internet harassment) starts with the removal of some misconceptions.
 The first is that online harassment needs to involve threats to the victim.
-In reality, online harassment does not need to involve threats either nor does it needs to include intimidating words.
-People often think that harassment means dread and fear.
+In reality, online harassment does not need to involve threats either nor does it need to include intimidating words.
+People often think that online harassment definition means dread and fear.
 Often it is something that is posted out there online about another person.
 It is just there and the very presence of the information constitutes harassment because a webpage is constantly being refreshed.
-Unlike offline harassment, which must occur on more then one occasion, a single publication of a web page, a blog or an internet post, is sufficient to satisfy the requirement of the law that there is a need for more than one occurrence for an harassment to exist.
+Unlike offline harassment, which must occur on more then one occasion, a single publication of a web page, a blog or an internet post, is sufficient to satisfy the requirement of the law that there is a need for more than one occurrence for harassment to exist.

 If in the offline world, you have to wait for a person to come back three, four or five times before you can say that someone is harassing you, on the internet (technically, at least), it is enough to have one webpage that is your internet harassment page because it is recurring and harassment is something that happens more than once.

 You can harass someone without making threats and telling lies.
 You can even tell the truth about them but if it is unwanted and repeated, it is harassment.
 It just needs to cause alarm or distress to the victim.

 Of course, if it does involve threats, it could even be more frightening for the victim when it is online rather than offline because when it is face to face, you can gauge the situation, see the other person’s face and you know who is making the threat.
 If it’s online, you often don’t know who is making these threats or posting information about you and your mind could leap to the worse it could be.